Israel kills Hamas spokesperson as security cabinet meets to discuss expanding offensive in Gaza

 Too exhausted to evacuate

-Israel for weeks has been operating on the outskirts of Gaza City and the Jabaliya refugee camp to prepare for the offensive's initial stages.
+Israel for weeks has been operating on the outskirts of Gaza City to prepare for the offensive.
 The military has intensified air attacks on coastal areas of the city, including Rimal.
-More smoke rose over Gaza City on Sunday.
+Smoke rose over the city on Sunday.

 In Rimal, quiet Palestinians looked through the rubble after a strike, some venturing into the upper floors of shattered buildings that were still standing.
 A child tried to pull a shopping cart loaded with plastic jugs over the debris.